Martin Parr

 Martin Parr Foundation

 The Martin Parr Foundation was founded in 2014.
-It opened premises in Bristol in October 2017.[6][51]
+It opened premises in Bristol in October 2017.[6][63]
 The Foundation houses Parr's own archive, and his collection of prints and book dummies made by other photographers—mainly British and Irish photography, and work by several photographers from abroad who have photographed in the UK.[6]
-There is a gallery open to the public—its first exhibition was Parr's Black Country Stories[51]—and it is a hub for talks, screenings and events.[52]
+There is a gallery open to the public—its first exhibition was Parr's Black Country Stories[63]—and it is a hub for talks, screenings and events.[64]
 The Foundation is located in Paintworks in southeast Bristol.
-Parr is the Foundation's main source of income.[6]
+Parr was the Foundation's main source of income.[6]

 Reception

+Script error: No such module "Unsubst".
 The German photographic curator Thomas Weski has said:[7]

 Martin Parr is a chronicler of our age...
 Leisure, consumption and communication are the concepts that this British photographer has been researching for several decades now on his worldwide travels...
 Parr enables us to see things that have seemed familiar to us in a completely new way.